a13o/personal-site/_posts/2014-06-12-the-danger-of-game-options.md

 That setting legitimizes the scrub's complaint.
 They no longer have to learn.
 Instead they can say: "if the game lets you turn off seeking arrows, then it must be a valid way to play."
 In their mind, they have made TowerFall a more expert game by removing auto-aim for babies.
 In reality, they have undermined a core design tenet of the game.
 Remember that TowerFall only wishes to be a game about positioning and head games.
 It does not wish to be about parabolic trajectory simulation.

 When you allow players to undermine core design tenets, you fracture your player base.
 In TowerFall's case, you get experts who play with seeking arrows and experts who play without.
-Every kill now comes with a caveat: "In <em>my</em> rules that wouldn't kill me."
+Every kill now comes with a caveat: "In _my_ rules that wouldn't kill me."
 The statement drips with superiority.
 No middle ground will ever be found between these players, they are simply incompatible.

 ### Balancing Accessibility with Competitive Goals